Last Updated on November 30, 2022 by Matt

 Also, since electronic brakes usually just come with the motor instead of being considered a separate feature, they don’t really drive the price up that much.

-Finally, electronic brakes usually come with the energy recovery feature, which is always nice to have.
+Finally, electronic brakes usually come with an energy recovery feature, which is always nice to have.

 Electronic brakes disadvantages